Tummy Tuck Los Angeles, CASilicone injection and biopolymer removal expertBodytite and Facetite expertLiposuction Revision and BBL revision expert

 What is a tummy tuck?

 Answer: The tummy tuck or abdominoplasty is a procedure to address loose skin and fat in the abdomen that has developed most commonly as a result of pregnancy or major weight loss.
-The abdominal wall can be tightened in this procedure as well through a process called plication.
+The abdominal wall can be tightened in this procedure as well through a process called plication (rectus muscle plication as well as oblique muscle plication).
 Though the incision in some may need to be longer to address more significant skin issues, Dr. Hughes specializes in short scar tummy tucks.
 These short scar tummy tucks offer all of the advantages of a tummy tuck with a shorter scar.
-In most cases, the short scar tummy tuck has the same length incision as a minitummy tuck but removes about twice as much ski9n and fat as the minitummy tuck.
+In most cases, the short scar tummy tuck has the same length incision as a minitummy tuck but removes about twice as much skin and fat as the minitummy tuck and tightens the abdominal muscles as well.

-Dr. Hughes tightens the muscles, removes skin and fat, and gives you a new belly button all through a smaller incision.
+Dr. Hughes, tummy tuck surgeon, tightens the muscles, removes skin and fat, and gives you a new belly button all through a smaller incision.
 The incision that is made is very low, below C-section scars, which can be removed at the time of the tummy tuck.
-The incision is so low that bikinis may be worn afterwards. (see photo galleries of tummy tucks) In addition, Dr. Hughes creates a scar which is flat all the way across and is not a smiley face.
+The incision is so low that bikinis may be worn afterwards. (see photo galleries of tummy tucks) In addition, Dr. Hughes creates the best possible scar which is flat all the way across and is not a smiley face.
 This way the ends of the scar never rise above low cut clothing. (see photo galleries of tummy tucks) In addition, though healing is never entirely predictable, many patients have commented that the scar is not only low but the limbs are perfectly symmetric and straight.
+Dr. Hughes really endeavors to create the optimal and best result for the individual tummy tuck patient.

-Dr. Hughes has performed hundreds of tummy tucks, and he can perform these procedures in 1 to 2 hours, which means less time under general anesthesia, fewer complications, and a faster, better recovery.
+Dr. Hughes, tummy tuck surgeon, has performed hundreds of tummy tucks in his Los Angeles surgery center, and he can perform these procedures in 1 to 2 hours, which means less time under general anesthesia, fewer complications, and a faster, better recovery.
 Dr. Hughes will remove the loose skin and fat, tighten your abdominal muscles, and give you a new, more attractive belly button and have you back to work, in many cases, in just one week.
 Some patients may need 2 weeks off from a sedentary job.
-Patients can usually return to exercise in 4 to 6 weeks.
+Patients can usually return to exercise in 6 weeks.

-Dr. Hughes can perform tummy tucks in combination with many other procedures such as liposuction or liposculpture or breast augmentation.
+In his Los Angeles surgery center, Dr. Hughes can perform tummy tucks in combination with many other procedures such as liposuction or liposculpture or breast augmentation.
 When tummy tuck is combined with breast augmentation, this is referred to as mommy makeover.
 These are only a few of the procedures that can be performed in addition to tummy tuck or in conjunction with tummy tuck at Hughes Plastic Surgery in Los Angeles and Beverly Hills.
-Breast augmentation, breast lift, liposuction, Brazilian buttlift, rhinoplasty, and other facial surgeries can all be performed at the same time as the tummy tuck with the expert skill set and knowledge base of Dr. Kenneth B. Hughes.
+Breast augmentation, breast lift, liposuction, Brazilian buttlift, arm lift, thigh lift, body lift, rhinoplasty, and other facial surgeries can all be performed at the same time as the tummy tuck with the expert skill set and knowledge base of Dr. Kenneth B. Hughes, Harvard-educated, Harvard-trained, board certified plastic surgeon in Los Angeles and Beverly Hills.

 Browse Beverly Hills and Los Angeles Tummy Tuck Articles at Hughes Plastic Surgery: